 In each workshop for students, she explains five core values: Respect, Responsibility, Sportsmanship, Servant Leadership (community services), and Integrity.
 When speaking to middle school and high school students, she brings college athletes with her to impart the message more successfully.

-To coaches, Cindy poses an additional challenge—”So what if you win?
+To coaches, McKnight poses an additional challenge—”So what if you win?
 So what if you win the championship game?
 Who will care years from now?
 What kind of people came out at the end?
 That’s what matters.”

 Refocusing Sports Parents

-As for the parents, Cindy encourages them to re-examine their role as well.
+As for the parents, McKnight encourages them to re-examine their role as well.
 The motive behind the over-zealous nature of some parents may be the desire for college scholarships.
 This motivation is misguided and statistically unlikely.
 Meanwhile, they are missing the opportunity to guide their children toward valuable life skills.

 “Sporting events are a place where kids can take risks in an appropriate setting and without serious ramifications, unlike the real world.
-Also, parents should respond to what their children need from them before, during and after the game,” Cindy says.
+Also, parents should respond to what their children need from them before, during and after the game,” McKnight says.

 Is the program effective?
-Cindy modestly admits that she is frequently invited to return to the same schools even within the same school year, as the sports seasons change.
+McKnight modestly admits that she is frequently invited to return to the same schools even within the same school year, as the sports seasons change.
 Each time she speaks, someone inevitably requests a copy of her notes.
 Both of these results point to the value of this enterprise and its ability to positively impact the athletic programs in northeast Ohio.
-Through Champions of Character, Cindy spreads the message that athletics goes beyond the final score—that sports builds character—and her audience appreciates her message.
+Through Champions of Character, McKnight spreads the message that athletics goes beyond the final score—that sports builds character—and her audience appreciates her message.

 To set up a workshop for your organization or school, contact Cindy McKnight through Ursuline College at 440-684-6102.